HelloThisIsFlo/Obey-The-Testing-Goat/scratchpad.md

   [x] Creates a SharingForm & call save (no is_valid for now) [x] Redirects to list

----- Can implement until here, then think a bit more

 [x] SharingForm
   [x] placeholder: "your-friend@example.com"
   [x] Takes list_id & data['email'] in init